 Costa is the representative for California’s 16th congressional district (view map) and is a Democrat.
 He has served since Jan 3, 2013.
 Costa is next up for reelection in 2022 and serves until Jan 3, 2023.

 He was previously the representative for California’s 20th congressional district as a Democrat from 2005 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Costa is shown as a purple triangle. (analysis methodology)
+Costa is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Jim Costa sits on the following committees: